Italy earthquake: A country in mourning begins burying the dead

 2,500 displaced in camps

-To accommodate the displaced, emergency camps have been set up across affected areas, offering food and shelter, and psychological support to those who have lost their homes and loved ones.
+To accommodate the displaced, emergency camps have been set up across affected areas, offering food, shelter and psychological support to those who have lost their homes and loved ones.

 The Civil Protection Agency said 2,500 were living in the camps, and that more were being built to meet the enormous need.

-Images from an Amatrice camp showed displaced people lining up for pasta and an elderly couple sitting on the edge of mattresses on a gym floor, having a meal as those around them hugged and consoled one another.
+Images from an Amatrice camp showed people lining up for pasta and an elderly couple sitting on the edge of mattresses on a gym floor, having a meal as those around them hugged and consoled one another.

-The Italian Council of Ministers approved a state of emergency Thursday for the regions affected by the earthquake, allocating 50 million euros (about $56.5 million) in funding while the displaced took refuge in the camps.
+The Italian Council of Ministers approved a state of emergency Thursday for the regions affected by the earthquake, allocating 50 million euros (about $56.5 million) in funding.

 Residents gathered at a square in Amatrice, some of the women crying and hugging, as dust still lingered in the air.
 Men stood in stoic silence.